radiocutfm/event-isc/README.md

 The code raises an event when something happens and that event fires notifications to the registered listeners.

+**THIS IS A PYTHON 2.7 COMPATIBLE PACKAGE, FOR PYTHON 3 USE https://pypi.org/project/event-isc/**

 Implemented notifications are:

 1. Celery task